JunyiZhaoAstro/JunyiZhaoAstro.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome to My Website
+# Welcome!

-Greetings!
-I'm Yanbo Pan, an undergraduate student studying Astrophysics and Statistics at the University of Michigan - Ann Arbor. 🌌⭐🪐
+I hope you are doing well !
+I'm Junyi Zhao, an undergraduate student studying Astronomy and Earth sciecne at the University of Michigan - Ann Arbor.

 ## Research Interests
 - Observational Near-Field Cosmology